Employer

 From 1 January 2026, employers must pay withholding tax and attachment of earnings on the first working day after paying salaries.
 You must pay the deductions directly to the Tax Administration.

-The due date for paying employer's national insurance contributions remains unchanged.
+The due date for the employer's national insurance contributions remains unchanged.

 When employees work in several countries